MicrosoftDocs/customer-insights/topics/developers/tutorials/metrics-publish-or-add-to-dashboard.md

 # Publish metrics

-Once you have a metric that contains information you want to track, you can **Publish as metric**, or **Publish to dashboard**.
+Once you have a metric that contains information you want to track, you can **Publish as metric** or **Publish to dashboard**.
 The first option saves the metric to the project to be tracked continuously.
-With the dashboard publishing option, the chart as you have it will be added to a dashboard of your choice.
+The second option adds your chart to the dashboard of your choice.

-[ Publish as metric dialogue box]
+TK: [ Publish as metric dialogue box]

-[Publish to a dashboard dialogue box]
+TK: [Publish to a dashboard dialogue box]